NHSDigital/IOPS-FHIR-Simplifier-Backup/NHSEnglandProgrammeImplementationGuides/backup/guides/RA-API/Home/Data-Model.page.md

 pat ||--o{ pfg : has
 pat ||--o{ res : provides
 pfg ||..o{ res : details
 @enduml
 </plantuml>

 ### Reasonable Adjustments

-The RA record is made up of Consent, Condition, Flag and Provenances resources.
-The Consent, Condition and Flag resources are linked via a Patient resource.
+The RA record is made up of Flag, Provenance and Condition resources.

+The presence of and entitlement to reasonable adjustments is represented by a PatientFlag resource.
+It can be interpreted as meaning 'this patient has reasonable adjustments'.

+Individual adjustments are represented as ProgrammeFlag resource instances.
+They can be interpreted as meaning e.g.'this patient requires Easy read'

+Patients may optionally request details of underlying conditions are recorded and shared where this enhances healthcare.
+These are represented as FlagCondition resources

 Provenance of all resources that make up an RA record must be stored.
 This is modelled here as a contained resource, and as such has no lifetime outside of the constituent RA record resources.

 <plantuml>
 @startuml

 skinparam linetype ortho

 entity "Patient" as pat {
   *NHS Number : number <<generated>>
 }

-entity "Consent" as con {
-  *patient : Patient
-  *category : CodeableConcept
-  *contained : Provenance (Contained)
-}

-entity "Condition" as cod {
-  *patient : Patient
-  *code : CodeableConcept
-  *category : CodeableConcept
-  *contained : Provenance (Contained)
-}
+package "Patient Flags API" {

 entity "Patient Flag" as pfg {
   *patient : Patient